What is marketing data analysis? Explanation of methods, procedures, and tools for different purposes.

 As the number of media and channels for marketing continues to increase, it is impossible to understand accurate marketing results without integrated data analysis.
 MMM solves this problem and allows you to understand the overall picture of your marketing activities from all data, and the MMM tool is a tool that incorporates this mechanism so that anyone can use it.

-"MAGELLAN" has been adopted by companies in a wide range of industries and sectors to visualize advertising effectiveness and optimize budget allocation.
+The MMM analysis platform provided by XICAMAGELLAN" has been adopted by companies in a wide range of industries and sectors to visualize advertising effectiveness and optimize budget allocation.

 MA (Marketing Automation)